louischu323/DSA_Final_Project/README.md

 ### Create New File

-Create a new file by running `texor` with no command-line argument.
+Create a new file by running `text` with no command-line argument.

 ```
 ./texor